Applying For Financial Aid

 Federal regulations require WVU to select a certain number of applications for a review process called Verification.
 If your application is selected, you will be notified by our office through a written request for additional information.
 You will have 30 days to submit the required documents.
 Your financial aid will NOT be processed until all required documents are received.

-If we have requested you to send a Tax Return Transcript, you must provide the information in one of two ways:
+If we have requested you to send a Tax Return Transcript, you must provide the information in one of three ways:

 1.)
 Use the IRS Data Retrieval Tool that is part of the FAFSA on the Web.
 Go to FAFSA.gov, log in to the student’s FAFSA record, select “Make FAFSA Corrections”, and navigate to the Financial Information section of the form.
 From there, follow the instructions to determine if you are eligible to use the IRS Data Retrieval Tool to transfer IRS income tax information onto the student’s FAFSA.

 2.)
-Obtain an IRS Tax Return Transcript as follows:
+Obtain an IRS Tax Return Transcript online as follows:

 – Make sure you order the “IRS Tax Return Transcript” and NOT the “IRS Tax Account Transcript.”